angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 works with Shelldock!) and the attack for 15 with *Annihilator 6* all make it probably the most effective tool to use.

-## Piles using Dragon's Rage Channeler
+## Piles Using Dragon's Rage Channeler

 Some people have tried various creature shells alongside the Doomsday package and one of the more interesting ones for use as part of the Doomsday